michuanhaohao/michuanhaohao.github.io/index.md

 - I will make an oral presentation to the TRMTMCT2019 Workshop of CVPR2019.
     [[pdf]](https://arxiv.org/abs/1903.07071)
     [[code]](https://github.com/michuanhaohao/reid-strong-baseline)
-- I was invited to be a reviewer for ICCV2019!
 - SphereReID to appear at Computer Vision and Image Understanding.[[pdf]](https://arxiv.org/pdf/1807.00537)
 - SCPNet to appear at ACCV2018.[[pdf]](https://arxiv.org/pdf/1810.06996)
      [[code]](https://github.com/xfanplus/Open-SCPNet)